spinnaker/spinnaker.github.io/guides/user/canary/index.md

 ### Have metrics to evaluate

-Your application might have access to performance metrics that are published and available by default.
-You can also install a monitoring agent to collect more comprehensive metrics.
-And you can instrument your code to generate further metrics.
+Your application might send performance metrics which are published and available by default.
+You can also install a monitoring agent to collect more comprehensive metrics, and you can instrument your code to generate further metrics for that agent.
 In any case, you need to have access to a set of metrics, using some telemetry provider, which Kayenta can then use to make the canary judgment.

 Support is built in for [Stackdriver](https://cloud.google.com/stackdriver/docs/), [Datadog](https://docs.datadoghq.com/), and